 whose lineage and heart-filled practice was the perfect incubator.

-The pursuit of this practice has led me to many different and
+The pursuit of this practice of yoga has led me to many different and

 A lot has changed since college and I recognize that my definition of yoga is still evolving.

 For myself, it's not rigid but open to experimentation and there is always more to learn!